HyperINF: Unleashing the HyperPower of the Schulz's Method for Data Influence Estimation: Related Works

 \section{Related Works}

 \paragraph{Gradient-based Data Attribution Methods.} Assessing the importance of each datapoint based on the model's performance is a widely studied problem.
 Traditional methods based on Sharpley-value and LOO (leave-one-out) mechanism often need to train numerous models to get a reliable score, which limits their application on large models nor datasets \citep{ghorbani2019data, jia2020efficient, kwon2022beta,wang2023data}.
 In comparison, by tracing the gradient information from the model, one can value the contribution of each datapoint along the optimization process.
 Various methods are proposed to assess the data influence tracing first-order gradient \citep{pruthi2020estimating}.
 However, those methods risk biasing towards dimensions with larger gradient scales and the uncertainty from stochasticity \citep{pooladzandi2022adaptive}.
-This could be mitigated by influence function-based methods \citep{koh2020understanding, kwon2024datainf, agarwal2017secondorder}, which leverage the second-order curvature information to balance the uncertainty of the first-order gradients. \paragraph{Data Selection for Foundation Models.} High-quality datapoints are shown to improve the base LLM's performance dramatically.
-Increasing datapoint's quality and diversity can effectively induce the instruction-following ability for large language models \citep{cao2024instructionmininginstructiondata, chen2024alpagasustrainingbetteralpaca, du2023modsmodelorienteddataselection,li2024oneshotlearninginstructiondata,liu2024makesgooddataalignment}.
-Furthermore, researches on both task-based traditional NLP tasks and open-ended instruction tuning datasets have demonstrated its effectiveness \citep{longpre2023flancollectiondesigningdata,zhou2023limaalignment,xu2023wizardlmempoweringlargelanguage,wei2021finetuned}.
+This could be mitigated by influence function-based methods \citep{koh2020understanding, kwon2024datainf, agarwal2017secondorder}, which leverage the second-order curvature information to balance the uncertainty of the first-order gradients.